Alexander Sachs: Atomic bomb

 By this account, Sachs met with Roosevelt twice - first on October 11, 1939, six weeks after the war had begun in Europe.
 Sachs presented the Einstein-Szilard letter and accompanying materials, including a memorandum of his own.
 He read the materials aloud to Roosevelt, but the president was not persuaded that the U.S. government should get involved.
 Sachs managed to get an invitation to breakfast the next morning, and spent a sleepless night trying to conceive how he might persuade the president to support the plan.

 When he returned to the White House the next day, October 12, Sachs said, he told the president the following story:

 During the Napoleonic wars a young American inventor came to the French emperor and offered to build a fleet of steamships with the help of which Napoleon could, in spite of the uncertain weather, land in England.
 Ships without sails?
 This seemed to the great Corsican so impossible that he sent [Robert] Fulton away....
 Had Napoleon shown more imagination and humility at that time, the history of the nineteenth century would have taken a different course.

 According to Sachs, after considering the implication of this tale, FDR called for an aide to bring a bottle of brandy from Napoleon's time, which he poured into two glasses for himself and Sachs.

 Then the president remarked, "Alex, what you are after is to see that the Nazis don't blow us up?"
 Sachs replied, "Precisely."
-Roosevelt turned to his attache, General Ewin "Pa" Watson, and declared, "Pa, this requires action!"
+Roosevelt turned to his attache, General Edwin "Pa" Watson, and declared, "Pa, this requires action!"

 In December 1944, Sachs later reported, he met again with president Roosevelt on the subject of the atomic bomb, this time for the purpose of establishing a moral and appropriate plan for the bomb's first use.
 According to Sachs, this plan included a demonstration of an atomic detonation for representatives of allied and neutral countries, followed by another demonstration explosion, this time on enemy soil, after a warning to fully evacuate the target area.
 Whether or not FDR actually agreed to this plan, there is no evidence that he formally introduced it into the preparations for the use of the atomic weapons.
 Early in 1945, the panel of scientists and civilian leaders known as the "Interim Committee" ruled out demonstrations in favor of an atomic attack.